DHEA for Fertility

 Fast Facts on DHEA for Fertility

-- The standard dosage of DHEA for fertility is 25 mg 3 times a day for a total of 75 mg per day.
+- Dosage: The most commonly used fertility dose is 25 mg taken three times daily (a total of 75 mg per day).

 How DHEA Improves Fertility

-While the exact mechanism by which DHEA is not yet fully understood, the leading theory is that supplementing with DHEA enhances fertility by improving the hormonal environment within the ovary.
-That way, when eggs are recruited for development, they grow in a more optimal environment for producing higher quality eggs.
-To understand fully why this works, let’s take a step back.
+While the exact mechanism by which DHEA enhances fertility isn’t fully understood, the leading theory suggests that supplementing with DHEA improves the hormonal environment within the ovary.
+This improved environment supports the development of higher-quality eggs when they are recruited for maturation.

 Proper egg development then leads to: